afshinrahmati/Algorithm/README.md

 * Recursion

 1) ## Recursion <Recursive>
-* it is useful when it is tree.
+* it is useful when it is tree or converting something into a tree.
+* it is good for we do not get call stack over flow
 * Recursion is technique used in computer science to solve big problems by breaking them into smaller.
 * The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called a recursive function.
 ```